 Learners acquire knowledge from their interactions in real-life situations along with their social environment; they’re part of it.
 For example, a class with participants who’ve had diverse experiences, from different organizations, and different backgrounds and roles will benefit from various activity settings such as discussions, practices, and assignments that encourage interactions.

-Understanding that we all come from different life experiences, makes the classroom an opportunity to show students how to learn from one another.
+Understanding that we all come from different life experiences, makes the classroom an opportunity to show students how to learn from one another as part of the teaching model for ITSM.
 However, it’s incumbent upon the instructor to set or create a baseline, defining the meaning of various ways of thinking and feeling for their class.
 For example, if I say we’re going to “walk through how to tie your shoe,” ten students may have up to ten different ways to think about the sequence and what they feel about tying their shoe.

 The instructor needs to lead by example.
 They demonstrate tying their shoe and, for each step, share what’s going on inside of them – what they’re thinking or feeling.
 As the instructor is going through the exercise, the students reflect on what is going on inside themselves, comparing how they go through the motions of tying the shoe.
 The result is that the student now has a method of comparison and association.
 As the student goes through the class, they can now relate their own life experiences to the instructor and their teammates.
 When in discussions with their teammates, they have a common reference point or example which they can use to help understand one another.

 Create a flexible teaching environment

 Extensive information is likely available in any relevant coursebooks.
 However, the delivery of the content, examples, case studies, activities, and assignments needs to be adjusted based on the participants’ experience and skill levels.
 The instructor should construct the exercises such that they’re a progression.
 Start with the basic core information used as the foundation of the subject matter.
 Then, as the exercises build upon one another, increase the complexity of each exercise as you create your teaching model for ITSM.